FAQ - Last update: February 18, 2014

 Beginning at a concrete monument on the west line of land owned by Kearse and then westerly for 600 feet more-or-less to the center of a stream and then northerly along the center of the stream to land owned by Sweeney and then easterly 325 feet more-or-less along the boundary line of the Sweeney land to the land owned by Kearse and then southerly and easterly along the edge of the Kearse land to the point of beginning.

-It is impossible for me or anyone else to make a decent map of this land if the only information available is this legal description.
+It is impossible for us to make a decent map of this land if the only information available is this legal description.
 The property lines for the subject property are based on the location of land owned by Kearse and land owned by Sweeney.
 However, no information at all about these other parcels is disclosed.
 Also this legal description does not have a single actual compass bearing.
 Sometimes we can take a legal description like this one and combine it with other information and then produce approximate corner coordinates and an online map link.
 That additional information might include things like an online GIS and/or useage lines (field edge, tree line, roads, etc) that are visible on the Google aerial.

 Q: My property has never been surveyed.
 Can I use the coordinates you provide to mark my property corners on the ground?